 How to check your artwork for print

-When preparing artwork for print there’s some terms that you’re going to need to know.
-Understanding what a bleed area is and how to work within a safety margin will help you on your way to getting your designs perfect for the printing presses.
+When preparing artwork for print, there are some crucial elements worth knowing about!
+Understanding what a bleed area is and how to work within a safety margin will help you on your way to getting your designs perfect for the printing presses, so stick with us to learn exactly how to prepare artwork for printing.

 The size of your artwork should match the size you wish to print, plus a bleed area which we will cover shortly.
 We recommend choosing the size you want to print before starting to design your artwork.
 If you have already created your artwork before picking a size, you may have some rearranging to do.

-A bleed area is an essential artwork format for printing, but it is often missed from design files.
+A bleed area is an essential part of your artwork format for printing, but it is often missed from design files.
 At Aura Print, we need your artwork files to have a 2mm bleed area along each edge.

 Having a bleed area is like having a safety net on your artwork.
 Without it, your final prints run the risk of having thin, unprinted edges, which isn’t very flattering.
 Your bleed should seamlessly match the rest of your design, for it may appear within the final trimmed prints.